jdnordy/joshuadavidnordstrom/_writings/to-do-list.md

 7. Build a CRUD application in PHP.

-8. Create something with Angular in order to learn the framework.
+8. Create something with Vue in order to learn the framework.

 9. ~~Install [Deno](https://deno.land/) and experiment around with it.~~